Jfnaikk/Huggables-Project/README.md

 # Huggables

 **Huggables** is an interactive prototype designed to bridge the emotional gap in long-distance relationships.
-It consists of interconnected body pillows that mimic a human hug by detecting one partner’s heartbeat and simulating corresponding touch sensations on the other pillow.
+It consists of interconnected body pillows that mimic a human hug by detecting one partner’s heartbeat and simulating corresponding sensations on the other pillow vice-versa.

 ## Features

 - **Bidirectional heartbeat synchronization**: When one pillow’s pulse sensor detects a heartbeat, the partner’s pillow actuates a rhythmic heartbeat servo.
-- **Gentle breathing simulation**: A second servo runs a breathing pattern in response to continuous heartbeat detection.
+- **Gentle breathing simulation**: A second continuous servo attached to a 3D Printed Linear Actuator, runs a breathing pattern in response to continuous heartbeat detection.
+- **Temprature Simulation**: A heating pad simulates temprature.
 - **Motion timeout**: Both servos snap back to neutral when no heartbeat is detected for a configurable interval.
 - **LED feedback**: Onboard LED blinks on each detected heartbeat (optional).
 - **Modular design**: Easily adjust thresholds and timings in one sketch.